UI Code Challenge #1 - Heartbeats — SitePoint

 - Any other web technology

 Generally, these UI screens are shown in ‘dark mode’ and dominated by at least one (but often more) left-to-right-looping graph lines tracing out a heart rate.
-Feel free to expand the UI to include other cool elements, but the squiggly, beating graph line/s is the core element we’re interested in.
+Feel free to expand the UI to include other cool elements (core temperature, blood pressure, etc), but the squiggly, beating graph line/s is the core element we’re interested in.

 In the CodePen below, I’ve dropped in a temporary animated GIF as a rough visual guide, but please take your inspiration from whatever movies, TV shows, or games you like.